rmflight/fmdatabreastcaparp1/README.md

 **Genome-wide profiling of PARP1 reveals an interplay with gene regulatory regions and DNA methylation**, Nalabothula Narasimharao, Taha Al-jumaily, Robert M. Flight, Shao Xiaorong, Hunter N. B. Moseley, F. Lisa Barcellos, Yvonne Fondufe-Mittendorf, Submitted

-This data is used by the [analysis package](https://github.com/rmflight/fmanalysisbreastcaparp1) to generate the vignettes that report the actual correlations between PARP1 reads and other data.
+This data is used by the [correlation analysis package](https://github.com/rmflight/fmcorrelationbreastcaparp1) to generate the vignettes that report the actual correlations between PARP1 reads and other data.
 Unless otherwise noted, all data was downloaded for the MCF-7 cell line.

 Please see the vignette for details on sources of data and processing.
 In most cases, what is done is simply to take data from UCSC and generate a `GenomicRanges` object that can be worked with in the analysis.